Employer Guide to Apprenticeships

 - Attending webinars with external companies

-- Work shadowing, mentoring, or visits
+- Participating in work shadowing, mentoring or site visits

 To qualify as off-the-job training, activities must:

-- be directly relevant to the apprenticeship standard
+- Be directly relevant to the apprenticeship standard

-- teach new knowledge, skills, or behaviours
+- Teach new knowledge, skills or behaviours

 KSBs